SAIC-ATS/ARTTECH-3039/docs/syllabus.md

     -   [Cult of Done](http://www.brepettis.com/blog/2009/3/3/the-cult-of-done-manifesto.html)

 ## Methodology
-Students will engage in individual in-lab and home assignments, class presentations, lectures, discussions, assigned readings, group and individual projects and desk critiques.
+Students will engage in individual in-lab and (some) home assignments, class presentations, lectures, discussions, assigned readings, group and individual projects and desk critiques.
 Visiting artists / faculty may enhance the experience and offer additional perspectives.

 ## Class Structure (Typical)
 -   9:00 -  9:30 : Look at new artists, catch up on the week's CV/ML headlines.